 - 1 teaspoon (4g) vanilla extract or lemon juice

-- Shape: Place the dough on a lightly floured surface.
-Gently pat into an 8 inch round shape.
-Cut into eight triangles and arrange 1-2 inches apart.
-Brush with heavy cream and, if desired, top with coarse sugar—place triangles on the baking sheet.Optional: If the butter has become soft, cover with cling wrap and place in the refrigerator for 15-30 minutes.
+- Shape the Scones: Place the dough on a lightly floured surface.
+Gently pat it into an 8-inch round shape.
+Cut the dough into eight triangles and arrange them 1-2 inches apart on the prepared baking sheet.
+If desired, brush the top with heavy cream and top with coarse sugar.Optional: If the butter has become soft during handling, cover the dough with cling wrap and place it in the refrigerator for 15-30 minutes to firm it up.

-- Bake: Bake at 400f/200c for 20 – 25 minutes or until golden brown.
-Let the scones cool before eating.
+- Bake: Bake in the preheated oven at 400°F (200°C) for 20 – 25 minutes or until they turn golden brown.
+Let them cool on a wire rack before enjoying.